 One of the most basic and fundamental tasks you will perform in the kitchen over and over again is cutting an onion.

-There are so many recipes that call for diced, sliced and chopped onions.
+There are so many recipes calling for diced, sliced and chopped onions.
 Think about how many times you cut an onion each week and you’ll understand why it is so important you learn how to do it safely and properly.

 Below are two informative videos demonstrating the proper way to cut onions as well as a step-by-step description.
 They show you a more effective and efficient way to cut an onion with less risk of cutting yourself.